TO ORDER A MUSICAL CONCEPTS KIT OR INDIVIDUAL PARTS

 Enclose An Order Form

-WHAT IF #1 - Suppose somehow the label is destroyed in shipping.
+WHAT IF #1 - Suppose the whole label is destroyed.
 The carrier will have no clue who the package belongs to.

-WHAT IF #2 - When it gets here we have no way to know who it is from
+WHAT IF #2 - If the “FROM” address is somehow ripped off then when it gets here we have no way to know who shipped it.

 We thank you for that!